Bat Infestation Removal

 Moreover, bat guano also contains the spores of a fungus that can cause histoplasmosis when inhaled.
 Histoplasmosis is a serious lung infection that can have fatal consequences if left untreated.

-In this post, we explore some of the strategies we use at District Wildlife Solutions to help your clients get rid of bats.
+In this post, we explore some of the bat infestation removal strategies we use at District Wildlife Solutions to help our clients get rid of bats.

 Eliminate food and water sources

 Bats eat a whole lot of insects.
 To give you a bit of perspective, a single bat can eat up to 6,000 to 8,000 mosquito-sized insects each night.
-Hence, if you have an insect infestation problem, you must take care of that first.
+Hence, if you have an insect infestation problem, you must take care of that prior to bat colony removal in your attic or home.
 You can use an insecticide or have your property fumigated.

 But also as important, you must ensure no stagnant water is lying around your property.
-Mosquitoes lay eggs in stagnant water, which in turn attract bats.
+Mosquitoes lay eggs in stagnant water, which in turn attracts bats.
 Water also attracts bugs and several other insects.
+Eliminating any potential food and water sources is an excellent start in your bat infestation removal journey.

 Exclusion makes it practically impossible for bats to gain access to your house or property.
 And not surprisingly, this is the most effective means of keeping bats away.
-What’s more, it’s the only legal way to get rid of bats.
+What’s more, humane bat colony removal is the only legal way to get rid of bats.
 That’s right!
 Bats are a protected species.
 Hence, the killing or trapping of bats is illegal and can result in fines and/or jail time.

-But the thing is that bat exclusion is quite complex.
+It’s best to keep in mind that bat exclusion and bat infestation removal are quite complex processes.
 That’s why it’s best to involve a professional wildlife company like District Wildlife Solutions.

 - Identify bat species and colony size.